 Some estimates are that it costs $50 to ship each wheel / tire, if in total the wheel (the inner metal part) and tire (the rubber outer part) weigh 50lb, but to get an accurate estimate, it’s advisable to check FedEx or UPS’s online calculators for a shipping quote estimate.

-In general, to ship wheels and tires, prices may range from $21 for Zone 2 to around $62 in Zone 8, using UPS or FedEx ground shipping services.
-It’s important to note that if you package the wheels and tires together, the package will not fall under dimensional weight pricing.
-This means you may run into weight limits if you need to ship a tire quickly.
-For example, UPS Express doesn’t handle packages over 50 pounds, and FedEx Express and Ground add a surcharge of up to $36 for a package weighing over 50 pounds.
+In general, shipping wheels and tires can range from approximately $22–$23 for Zone 2 to about $60–$65 in Zone 8, using UPS or FedEx ground shipping services.
+If you package wheels and tires together, the shipment typically avoids dimensional weight pricing.
+However, weight limits may still apply if you’re shipping quickly.
+For example, UPS Express doesn’t handle packages over 50 pounds, and FedEx Express and Ground apply surcharges of up to $35 for packages exceeding that weight.

 How To Ship Wheels And Tires?